Codecademy/docs/content/typescript/concepts/functions/functions.md

   - 'paths/full-stack-engineer-career-path'
 ---

-JavaScript functions take in zero or more parameters and return some kind of value.
-TypeScript will infer the types of both of those areas when possible, and allows to add type declarations on both of them.
+With functions, TypeScript infers the types of its parameters as well as any return value.

 ## Function Parameters

 The types of function parameters work similarly to variable declarations.
 If the parameter has a default value, it will take on the type of that value.
-Otherwise you may declare the type of that parameter by adding a type annotation after its name.
+Otherwise, we may declare the type of that parameter by adding a type annotation after its name.

 Here, the `logAgeAndName()` function explicitly declares `age` to be of type `number`, while `name` is inferred to be of type `string` from its default value: